NeurodataWithoutBorders/nwb_benchmarks/README.md

-# nwb_benchmarks
+# NWB Benchmarks

 Benchmark suite for NWB performances using a customization of [airspeed velocity](https://asv.readthedocs.io/en/stable/).

-## Building the documentation
+## Building the Documentation

+Public documentation can be found via `readthedocs`: https://nwb-benchmarks.readthedocs.io/en/latest/

-To install the additional packages required to build the docs execute the command ...
+To generate them locally, first install the additional packages required by executing the command...

 ```
 pip install -r docs/requirements-rtd.txt
 ```

-To build the docs execute the command ...
+then build the docs by executing the command...

 ```
 mkdir -p docs/build/html